Female reproductive system

 - Your uterus is removed through the vaginal opening, and absorbable stitches are used to control any bleeding inside the pelvis

-Except in cases of suspected uterine cancer, the surgeon may cut an enlarged uterus into smaller pieces and remove it in sections (morcellation).
+Except in cases of suspected uterine cancer, the surgeon might cut an enlarged uterus into smaller pieces and remove it in sections (morcellation).

 Laparoscopic or robotic hysterectomy

-You may be a candidate for a laparoscopically assisted vaginal hysterectomy (LAVH) or robotic hysterectomy.
-Both procedures allow your surgeon to remove the uterus vaginally while being able to see your pelvic organs through a laparoscope, a slender viewing instrument.
+You might be a candidate for a laparoscopically assisted vaginal hysterectomy (LAVH) or robotic hysterectomy.
+Both procedures allow your surgeon to remove the uterus vaginally while being able to see your pelvic organs through a slender viewing instrument called a laparoscope.

 Your surgeon performs most of the procedure through small abdominal incisions aided by long, thin surgical instruments inserted through the incisions.
 Your surgeon then removes the uterus through an incision made in your vagina.

-Your surgeon might recommend LAVH or robotic hysterectomy if you have scar tissue (pelvic adhesions) on your pelvic organs from prior surgeries or from endometriosis.
+Your surgeon might recommend LAVH or robotic hysterectomy if you have scar tissue on your pelvic organs from prior surgeries or from endometriosis.

 After the procedure

-After surgery, you'll be in a recovery room for a few hours and in the hospital for one to two days, possibly longer.
+After surgery, you’ll be in a recovery room for one to two hours and in the hospital overnight.
+Some women are able to go home the day of the surgery.

-You'll take medication for pain and to prevent infection.
-Your health care team will encourage you to get up and move as soon as you're able.
+You’ll take medication for pain.
+Your health care team will encourage you to get up and move as soon as you’re able.

 It’s normal to have bloody vaginal discharge for several days to weeks after a hysterectomy, so you’ll need to wear sanitary pads.